bvanhai/dotfiles/README.md

 ### General

 - Install the packages/programs that you want as mentioned above.
-- Clone this repo: `git clone --depth=1 https://github.com/bvanhai/dotfiles`.
+- Clone this repository: `git clone --depth=1 https://github.com/bvanhai/dotfiles`.
     - .vim directory: `git clone --depth=1 https://github.com/bvanhai/.vim`.
 - The dotfiles can simply be moved to their respective locations followed by a restart of the X server.
 I use symlinks to keep my file system organized so that all of these files live within the folder `dotfiles` in my home directory.
     - Change directory to where you cloned the dotfiles: `cd dotfiles`.